-Also be aware that some work permits may be tied to a specific job, although this often applies only to visas that a company obtains for you.
+Keep in mind that some work permits may be tied to a specific job, although this often applies only to visas that a company obtains for you.
 Again, know the rules before you apply.
 Some visas and work permits take a while to process.
 For those who don't want to wait at home, there is the option of obtaining a visitor visa and, after moving, applying for work within the new country.
 Just be aware that some visas require the applicant to be in their home country during processing.

-Once you know where, next look at what kind of jobs are available.
-Your permit will state if there are any restrictions on the type of job you can apply for (temporary or seasonal, for instance), or if you're restricted to a specific industry or area.
-Once you know the details, you can start checking the online job sites, like Monster or Indeed to see what's out there and available to you.
+Next, look at what kind of jobs are available in a given location.
+Your permit will note whether there are restrictions on the type of job that immigrants can apply for—temporary or seasonal, for instance—or whether they're restricted to a specific industry or area.
+After knowing all the details, start checking the online job sites, like Monster or Indeed, to see what's out there and available to you.
 Again, be careful of accepting a job without researching the company.

-If you're looking for work after you land, you'll find the search a lot easier.
-Help wanted signs will be posted, local job ads placed and talking with locals is always the best way to find the work you want.
-Have a resume and references on hand and spend your search time out in public spaces where a brief encounter could provide a possible lead.
-Again, if your work permit is tied to a specific job or industry, then options are more limited.
-However, such limitations also means that your search will be more focused, which always helps when trying to secure a job.
+For those looking for work after they land, the search is a lot easier.
+Look out for "Help Wanted" signs, search local job ads, and talk with locals.
+Keep copies of your resume and references with you, and spend time out in public spaces where a brief encounter could provide a possible lead.
+Again, if a work permit is tied to a specific job or industry, options may be more limited.
+However, such limitations also mean that the job search will be more focused, which always helps when trying to secure one.

 Be aware that the work you'll be doing may pay less than what you can make in your home country.
 So before you pack your bags, make sure you look at the local cost of living and weigh that against the average wage offered.
 Some industrialized countries have raised wages for foreign workers in order to attract them to their doors, while others may offer less than what locals would receive.

 Be prepared to just make ends meet.
 Saving money while working overseas is tough unless the employer provides accommodation and/or meals.
-Choose your job wisely.
+Choose the job wisely.
 Restaurants or fast food chains may offer employees a discount on meals or even provide a daily lunch or dinner as part of your employment agreement.
 There are ways to save, but know before you go.